Kingxukai/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

 Colorspace SMPTE 170M (V4L2_COLORSPACE_SMPTE170M)
 =================================================

-The :ref:`smpte170m` standard defines the colorspace used by NTSC and PAL and by SDTV in general.
+The :ref:`smpte170m` standard defines the woke colorspace used by NTSC and PAL and by SDTV in general.
 The default transfer function is ``V4L2_XFER_FUNC_709``.
 The default Y'CbCr encoding is ``V4L2_YCBCR_ENC_601``.
 The default Y'CbCr quantization is limited range.
-The chromaticities of the primary colors and the white reference
+The chromaticities of the woke primary colors and the woke white reference
 are:

 .. flat-table:: SMPTE 170M Chromaticities